 12.1 By Reclaim Hosting.
 Reclaim Hosting will indemnify, defend, and hold harmless Client from and against all liabilities, damages, and costs (including settlement costs and reasonable attorneys’ fees) arising out of a third party claim that Reclaim Hosting’s technology used to provide the Services infringe or misappropriate any patent, copyright, trade secret or trademark of such third party.
 Notwithstanding the foregoing, in no event shall Reclaim Hosting have any obligations or liability under this Section arising from: (i) use of the Services in a modified form or in combination with materials not furnished by Reclaim Hosting, and (ii) any content, information or data provided by Client, End Users or other third parties.

 12.2 Indemnification by Client.
 Client will indemnify, defend, and hold harmless Reclaim Hosting, its affiliates, officers, directors, members, from and against all liabilities, damages, and costs (including settlement costs and reasonable attorneys’ fees) arising out of any third party claim arising from the Client’s breach of performance, Client’s failure to safeguard personal and private information and data, or client’s infringement or misappropriation of any patent, copyright, trade secret or any liability stemming from information of any third party.
 Client shall also indemnify, defend and hold harmless Reclaim Hosting for any obligations and liability from: (i) use of the Services in a modified form or in combination with materials not furnished by Reclaim Hosting, and (ii) any content, information or data provided by Client, End Users or other third parties.
-12.3 Possible Infringement.

 (a) Suspension or Termination.
 If Reclaim Hosting believes that the service infringes upon a third party’s intellectual property rights, then Reclaim Hosting may suspend or terminate Client’s use of the impacted Services.
-If Reclaim Hosting terminates the impacted Services, then Reclaim Hosting will provide a pro-rata refund of the unearned Fees (if applicable) actually paid by Client applicable to the period following termination of such Services.
+If Reclaim Hosting terminates the impacted Services, then Reclaim Hosting may provide (upon request) a pro-rata refund of the unearned Fees (if applicable) actually paid by Client applicable to the period following termination of such Services.

 12.4 General.
 Client will promptly notify Reclaim Hosting of the claim and cooperate with Reclaim Hosting in defending the claim.
 Reclaim Hosting has full control and authority over the defense, except that: (a) any settlement requiring Client to admit liability or to pay any money will require Client’s prior written consent, such consent not to be unreasonably withheld or delayed; and (b) Client may join in the defense with its own counsel at its own expense.
 THE INDEMNITY ABOVE IS CLIENT’’S ONLY REMEDY UNDER THIS AGREEMENT FOR VIOLATION BY RECLAIM HOSTING OF A THIRD PARTY’S INTELLECTUAL PROPERTY RIGHTS.